pr0fix/caffeinated-strings/README.md

 ```

 7. `findFlavor(str, substr)`
    Finds a substring inside a string (like detecting flavors in coffee).
-Returns the substring starting from the first match.
+Returns the substring starting from the first match as `string`:

 ```js
 let drink = "cappuccino";